 – improve the convergence of practices and the comparability of information published by companies.

 A revised draft directive is expected in the first quarter of 2021.

-In the meantime, focus on the legal framework currently applicable in France.
+In the meantime, this article focuses on the legal framework currently applicable in France.

 The NFRD was transposed into French law by Order no. 2017-1180 of July 19, 2017, which amended Article L. 225-102-1 of the French Commercial Code.

-The European Commission published non-binding guidelines in June 2017, supplemented by a supplement relating to climate reporting published in June 2019.
+The European Commission published non-binding guidelines in June 2017, with a supplement relating to climate reporting published in June 2019.

 Paragraph II specifies that “the companies mentioned in paragraph I that prepare consolidated financial statements in accordance with Article L. 233-16 are required to publish a consolidated non-financial performance statement when the total balance sheet or turnover and the number of employees of all the companies included in the scope of consolidation exceed the thresholds mentioned in paragraph I”.

 The French Commercial Code thus sets out the thresholds applicable to French companies (which differ from those set out in the NFRD, which applies to large companies that are public-interest entities - i.e., listed companies - with an average number of employees over the fiscal year of more than 500 people):

 - for listed companies (Articles L. 22-10-36 and R. 22-10-29 of the French Commercial Code):

 - for unlisted companies (Article R. 225-104 of the French Commercial Code):